fuzzylogicxx/fuzzylogic/posts/2021-03-17-how-to-favicon-in-2021-on-csstricks.md

 ---
 date: "2021-03-17T10:33:03.809Z"
 title: "How to Favicon in 2021 (on CSS-Tricks)"
-description: "Some excellent favicon tips from Chris Coyier, referencing Andrey Sitnikâs recent article"
+description: "Some excellent favicon tips from Chris Coyier, referencing Andrey Sitnik’s recent article"
 tags: [link, favicon, howto, web, development]
 linkTarget: "https://css-tricks.com/how-to-favicon-in-2021/"
 ---
-Some excellent favicon tips from Chris Coyier, referencing [Andrey Sitnikâs recent article](https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs)
+Some excellent favicon tips from Chris Coyier, referencing [Andrey Sitnik’s recent article](https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs) of the same name.

 > I always appreciate someone looking into and re-evaluating the best practices of something that literally every website needs and has a complex set of requirements.
 ---